corda/corda/docs/source/tutorial-cordapp.rst

 After starting each node, the nodes will be able to see one another and agree IOUs among themselves.

+.. note:: If you are using H2 and wish to use the same ``h2port`` value for all the nodes, then only assign them that value after the nodes have been moved to their machines.
+The initial bootstrapping process requires access to the nodes' databases and if they share the same H2 port then the process will fail.

 Testing and debugging
 ---------------------